Whitefield woman admits to breaking father’s skull with fire poker

 AUGUSTA, Maine — A Maine woman has admitted she beat her father with a fire poker and a piece of firewood, fracturing his skull in the attack.

-Twenty-one-year-old Briana Rideout of Whitefield pleaded guilty to a misdemeanor assault charge Tuesday and has been sentenced to serve 150 days in prison.
+Twenty-one-year-old Briana Rideout of Whitefield pleaded guilty to a misdemeanor assault charge Tuesday and has been sentenced to serve 150 days in jail.
 The Kennebec Journal reports police say a drunken Rideout got into an argument with her father during the 2017 event, which escalated to the point of her attacking him.

 [Subscribe to our free morning newsletter and get the latest headlines in your inbox]